Tips on Bokeh

 Try this:

-Focus on an object from a very close distance (as close as the lens will allow).
-Make sure that there are no objects at least 5-6 feet behind it.
-Camera on the same level as the object itself, so that you are not looking down on it.
-Do not use a plain wall as your background.
-Try to find a colorful background, preferably with some lights on it.
-A Christmas tree is a perfect background for a test.
+Focus on an object from a very close distance, as close as your lens permits.
+Ensure there are no other objects within at least 5–6 feet behind it.
+Keep the camera at the same level as the subject so you are not shooting from above.
+Avoid using a plain wall as the background; instead, look for something colorful, ideally with lights.
+A Christmas tree makes an excellent background for this kind of test.

 Once you find a good test subject with a suitable background, set your camera to “Aperture Priority” mode.
 Then set aperture to the lowest number.
 On most consumer zoom lenses, the lowest aperture is typically f/3.5.
 On professional zoom lenses, it can be between f/1.2 and f/2.8.
 Once the aperture is set to the lowest value, take a picture of your subject.
 Have a look at the rear LCD of your camera.